B34rly/discord-rhythmbox-plugin/README.md

 ## Usage

-Replace the ID in discord-status.py with your own application in discord.com/developers
+Fill in RPI_APP_ID in discord-status.py with your own application id in discord.com/developers Fill in RPI_TOKEN with your discord token

+## Instalation

-- Install `pypresence`:
+- Install `pypresence`
-- Install mimetypes
+- Install `mimetypes`

 On systems that use python2 and 3:

 `pip3 install pypresence